ZakaHaceCosas/FuckingNode/docs/learn/audit.md

 An attempt to make security reports easier.

 !!! danger "Work in Progress feature"
     This is an **experimental** feature.
-It's subject to changes, full rewrites, or even removals.
+It is subject to changes, full rewrites, or even removals.

 !!! danger "Outdated"
     This section has not been updated for V3 yet.

 ## Abstract

-I'll give you a real life example - I, the guy who's documenting this, have got other projects besides F\*ckingNode, including a mobile React Native app, which recently became affected by a `low` severity vulnerability, which related to cookies.
-The thing is, fixing that implied breaking changes (as `expo-router` had a dependency that had a dependency that had a... until one that depended on the vulnerable version).
+We will explain this  with a real life example - I, the creator of F\*ckingNode, have been working on a mobile React Native app, which once became affected by a `low` severity vulnerability, related to cookies.
+The thing is, fixing it implied breaking changes (as `expo-router` had a dependency that had a dependency that had a... until one that depended on the vulnerable version).

-However, as a mobile app that never interacted with cookies and very rarely used HTTP or the web themselves, turns out the breaking changes _aren't "worth it"_.
+However, as a mobile app that never interacted with cookies and very rarely used HTTP or the web themselves, turns out the breaking changes _were not "worth it"_.

-**Sometimes that's the case, a vulnerability isn't really a concern.** However, it can be hard to analyze if you really should just let it go, or if it's a vuln. that can really hurt your project. _**That's what we made this feature for.**_
+**Sometimes that is the case, a vulnerability is not really a concern.** However, it can be hard to analyze if you really should just let it go, or if it is a vulnerability that can really hurt your project. _**That is what we made this feature for.**_

 ### TL;DR